Advanced Placement Program®

 A searchable database of colleges' and universities' AP credit policies

-This link takes you to your PSAT scores, which includes AP potential
+A video that takes you to your PSAT scores, which includes AP potential

-This link takes you to a video of an AP instructor talking about her expectation; it then leads to more AP videos
+A video of an AP instructor talking about her expectation; it then leads to more AP videos

 A general resource for AP information, including a list of all the AP courses and tips for success